6uclz1/attension-mahjong/README.md

 ## Synthetic Data

 Synthetic kifu records live in `data/sample_kifus/` and are parsed via `SyntheticKifuParser`.
-They illustrate the schema without bundling proprietary logs.
+The parser now accepts both numeric ids and human-readable tile/action labels; enabling `dataset.auto_generate` seeds additional random samples for smoke tests when you lack real logs.
 Real kifu ingestion can replace this layer by swapping the parser implementation.

 ## Model Architecture